JLBLine/WODEN/docs/sphinx/testing/cmake_testing/source_components.rst

-:math:`\phi_{\mathrm{simple}}` from the tables above, and assert that the real and imaginary of every output visibility match the expected values of :math:`\sin(\phi_{\mathrm{simple}})` and :math:`\cos(\phi_{\mathrm{simple}})`, to within an absolute tolerance of 5e-2.
+:math:`\phi_{\mathrm{simple}}` from the tables above, and assert that the real and imaginary of every output visibility match the expected values of :math:`\sin(\phi_{\mathrm{simple}})` and :math:`\cos(\phi_{\mathrm{simple}})`, to within an fractional tolerance of 5e-2.
 This seems like a big number, and that's because there is an accuracy limit to the float sine/cosine functions in ``CUDA``.
 The error scales with the length of baseline, as shown in this plot below.
 Here, I have plotted the fractional offset of the recovered value of